dargiri/testcontainers-demo/README.md

-Basic app for demonstrating how to use docker with your IT tests.
+Basic app for demonstrating how to use docker with your IT tests.!!1

 To run app:
 1. Run from console docker-compose up from project directory